WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 ![](/History.png)

-Unlike other Bitcoin wallets, the user cannot spend from Wasabi without selecting coins, since ["Coin Control Is Must Learn If You Care About Your Privacy In Bitcoin"](https://medium.com/@nopara73/coin-control-is-must-learn-if-you-care-about-your-privacy-in-bitcoin-33b9a5f224a2), at least for today.
+Unlike other Bitcoin wallets, the user cannot spend from Wasabi without [selecting coins](/FAQ/FAQ-UseWasabi.md#coin-control-best-practices), at least for today.
 The label field of the `Send` tab is also compulsory.

 ![](/Send.png)